niceume/datasailr/README.md

 ### Date support

-In DataSailr(libsair), there are no specific types for dates, and dates are stored as just integers in DataSailr.
+In Sailr(libsair), there are no specific types for dates, and dates are stored as just integers in Sailr.
 The number represents the day from Jan 1st 1970, which is the same as UNIX date.
 (Be careful that SAS software also store date information as numbers, but their starting date is 1/1/1960. https://support.sas.com/resources/papers/proceedings12/244-2012.pdf )

 Internally for date calculation, date library is used ( "date.h" is a header-only library which builds upon <chrono>. https://github.com/HowardHinnant/date ).